learn-co-curriculum/react-hooks-redux-dispatch-with-events/README.md

 }
 ```

-Ok, so now each time we dispatch an action we should have to update our HTML
+Each time we dispatch an action, we have to update our HTML
 because the `render` function is also called.
 Now for a little refactoring.
 Let's have only our initial state set in the reducer.
 We do that by setting our
 initial state as a default argument to our `reducer` reducer.
 Go ahead and